When She Was Good: Plot

 Roy pressures Lucy into having sex with him; afterwards, when she is at college, Lucy experiences bouts of dizziness and vomiting, and after a visit to the campus doctor, realizes that Roy has impregnated her.
 Because she refuses her father's offer to pay for an abortion, Lucy is forced to drop out of college to raise her child.
 At one point during her pregnancy, Lucy is staying with her family and refuses to let her drunken father into the house.
-Consequently, he does not return until many years have passed, although it is revealed that he and his wife have, during his long absence, been corresponding via letters, which enrages Lucy's grandmother, who wants her daughter to divorce her husband and marry a kindly older man.
+Consequently, he does not return until many years have passed, although it is revealed that he and his wife have, during the former's long absence, been corresponding via letters, which enrages Lucy's grandmother, who wants her daughter to divorce her husband and marry a kindly older man.

 Lucy ultimately marries Roy and though she loves her child, is unhappy with her immature husband and her role as a housewife, leading to frequent outbursts and eventually a mental breakdown that prompts her husband to leave with their child, who has become afraid of his mother.
 Lucy, who in the meantime, has been impregnated by Roy once again, drives to her in-laws house and demands that her child be given back to her.
 After being verbally abused by Roy's uncle, Julian Sowerby, Lucy retaliates by exposing his infidelity, only to find that Irene Sowerby is already aware of his liaisons, and is seemingly indifferent to them.
-Unsuccessful, Lucy wanders out into the cold and freezes to death.
-Some time afterwards, Will returns to the Nelson residence after being arrested for theft at a casino that he had taken a job at.
+Unsuccessful, Lucy eventually wanders out into the cold and freezes to death.
+Some time afterwards, Duane returns to the Nelson residence after being arrested for theft at a casino that he had taken a job at.